What is Over-Expectations-

 I overlooked my own worth, always striving to meet an ever-rising bar that was impossible to reach.
 This relentless pursuit of approval left me feeling perpetually “not enough.”

 I can tell you from my experience that, to overcome this feeling, self-realization is necessary.
+But to gain this clarity over your own personality and embracing who you really are, first you need to understand the signs what lead you to think this way.

-What is Imposter Syndrome Trap-
+What is Imposter Syndrome-

-Imposter Syndrome is a psychological phenomenon where someone doubts their accomplishments and feels like a fraud.
 They tend to think that their success is due to luck or external factors rather than their own skills and abilities.

-Here’s how the Imposter Syndrome Trap works:
+Here’s how the Imposter Syndrome Trap you:

-Increased Effort or Avoidance: This fear can lead to two main reactions.
+Self-doubt can lead to two main reactions.
 The person works even harder to prove their worth, which can lead to burnout or they might avoid new challenges or opportunities to protect themselves from potential failure and further fuel their self-doubt.

 This cycle can be difficult to break without recognizing its signs and actively challenging negative thought patterns.
-People trapped in Imposter Syndrome might feel isolated despite their accomplishments.

 Understand the Root Cause of Over-Expectations